nicholas-leonard/dp/doc/neuralnetworktutorial.md

 but the [ClassNLLCriterion](https://github.com/torch/nn/blob/master/doc/criterion.md#nn.ClassNLLCriterion) only works with LogSoftMax (or with SoftMax + [Log](https://github.com/torch/nn/blob/master/Log.lua)).

-Both models initialize parameters using the default sparse initialization (see [Martens 2010](http://machinelearning.wustl.edu/mlpapers/paper_files/icml2010_Martens10.pdf)).
+Both models initialize parameters using the sparse initialization (see [Martens 2010](http://machinelearning.wustl.edu/mlpapers/paper_files/icml2010_Martens10.pdf)).
 If you construct it with argument `sparse_init=false`, it will delegate parameter initialization to [Linear](https://github.com/torch/nn/blob/master/doc/simple.md#nn.Linear), which is what Neural uses internally for its parameters.

-These two Neural [Models](model.md#dp.Model) are combined to form an MLP using the [Sequential](model.md#dp.Sequential), which is not to be confused with (yet very similar to) the [Sequential](https://github.com/torch/nn/blob/master/containers.md#nn.Sequential) Module.
+These two Neural [Models](model.md#dp.Model) are combined to form an MLP using [Sequential](model.md#dp.Sequential), which is not to be confused with (yet very similar to) the [Sequential](https://github.com/torch/nn/blob/master/containers.md#nn.Sequential) Module.
 It differs in that it can be constructed from a list of [Models](../model/model.lua) instead of